sankket/sankket/README.md

 # Hello There 👋

 My name is Sanket godbole and I am a recent Information Technology graduate from Government College of Engineering, Aurangabad.
 I love working on projects and applications where I can see it have a positive impact in people.
-Currently I am a Software Engineer Intern at kanthaka, a startup company.

 ## Blurb about me